Technigo/project-todos/README.md

 - listing all todo tasks
 - toggle between completed & uncompleted tasks
 - can add/remove tasks
+- counting of completed tasks
 - total count of tasks

 ## :chart_with_upwards_trend: Future improvements
+- add timestamp indicating when the task was created
+- display message when all tasks are completed
+- filter & display completed and uncompleted tasks separately
+- clear all button
+- set due date on tasks
+- create categories for tasks

 ## :robot: Tech used
 - JavaScript